Alphabetical order: History

 In the 1st century BC, Roman writer Varro compiled alphabetic lists of authors and titles.
 In the 2nd century CE, Sextus Pompeius Festus wrote an encyclopedic epitome of the works of Verrius Flaccus, De verborum significatu, with entries in alphabetic order.
 In the 3rd century CE, Harpocration wrote a Homeric lexicon alphabetized by all letters.

-In the 10th century, the author of the Suda used alphabetic order with phonetic variations.
+The 10th century saw major alphabetical lexicons of Greek (the Suda), Arabic (Ibn Faris's al-Mujmal fī al-Lugha), and Biblical Hebrew (Menahem ben Saruq's Mahberet).
+Alphabetical order as an aid to consultation flourished in 11th-century Italy, which contributed works on Latin (Papias's Elementarium) and Talmudic Aramaic (Nathan ben Jehiel's Arukh).

-Alphabetical order as an aid to consultation started to enter the mainstream of Western European intellectual life in the second half of the 12th century, when alphabetical tools were developed to help preachers analyse biblical vocabulary.
+In the second half of the 12th century, Christian preachers adopted alphabetical tools to analyse biblical vocabulary.
 This led to the compilation of alphabetical concordances of the Bible by the Dominican friars in Paris in the 13th century, under Hugh of Saint Cher.
 Older reference works such as St. Jerome's Interpretations of Hebrew Names were alphabetized for ease of consultation.
 The use of alphabetical order was initially resisted by scholars, who expected their students to master their area of study according to its own rational structures; its success was driven by such tools as Robert Kilwardby's index to the works of St. Augustine, which helped readers access the full original text instead of depending on the compilations of excerpts which had become prominent in 12th century scholasticism.
 The adoption of alphabetical order was part of the transition from the primacy of memory to that of written works.
 The idea of ordering information by the order of the alphabet also met resistance from the compilers of encyclopaedias in the 12th and 13th centuries, who were all devout churchmen.
 They preferred to organise their material theologically – in the order of God's creation, starting with Deus (meaning God).

 In 1604 Robert Cawdrey had to explain in Table Alphabeticall, the first monolingual English dictionary, "Nowe if the word, which thou art desirous to finde, begin with (a) then looke in the beginning of this Table, but if with (v) looke towards the end".
 Although as late as 1803 Samuel Taylor Coleridge condemned encyclopedias with "an arrangement determined by the accident of initial letters", many lists are today based on this principle.

-Arrangement in alphabetical order can be seen as a force for democratising access to information, as it does not require extensive prior knowledge to find what was needed.